Scheduled MonumentsWalesInscribed Stone in St Llawddog's Churchyard, Cenarth

 What is Inscribed Stone in St Llawddog's Churchyard, Cenarth?

-Inscribed Stone in St Llawddog's Churchyard, Cenarth is an Early Medieval inscribed stone located within the churchyard of St Llawddog's Church in Carmarthenshire, Wales.
+The Inscribed Stone in St Llawddog's Churchyard, Cenarth is an early medieval monument bearing an inscription that testifies to Christian practice and commemoration in post-Roman Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM072.

 What period does Inscribed Stone in St Llawddog's Churchyard, Cenarth date from?

 Inscribed Stone in St Llawddog's Churchyard, Cenarth dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Inscribed Stone in St Llawddog's Churchyard, Cenarth?